EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Crucial Conversations Tools for Talking When Stakes are High.md

 I liked the book, although some parts were a bit dense and unnecessary.

-## How I Discovered It
-I think Hacker News best books of 2022

-## Who Should Read It?
-People who feel they often get dragged into tense discussions.

-# ☘️ How the Book Changed Me
 I strive to become a better listener and understand how I can get to the desired end state.

 # ✍️ My Top  Quotes